MineWitherMC/trinium2/Lua_API.md

 	* This must be of the same length as `ore_list`.
 	* Each number sets relative rarity of corresponding ore in vein.
 * `density` - integer from 0 to 100.
 	* Percentage of ore blocks per vein.
-100 means no stone will be left, whereas 0 means no ores will be spawned.
+100 generally means no stone will be left, whereas 0 means very little to zero ores will be spawned.
 * `weight` - positive integer.
 	* The more this variable is, the more common the vein is.
 	* General recommendation is 5-10 for very rare veins, 20-30 for rare, 40-60